 Website hack attempts occur more often that you realize.
 Research estimates that, every day, more than 30,000 websites are infected with some type of malware.
+So how do you keep your company website secure?

 A recent survey reported that 90% of all businesses suffered some sort of computer hack over the past 12 months, and 77% of these felt they were successfully attacked several times over the same period.